 In 1903, Deering Center Primary and Deering Grammar Schools joined to become Longfellow Elementary School, named after the famous Maine poet, Henry Wadsworth Longfellow.
 It was located adjacent to the present building in what is now the parking lot.
 Enrollment included 77 boys and 102 girls in grades K-6.
 In 1952, as part of a Portland School Improvement Plan, the current building was constructed.
 The new building, built to resemble neighboring Deering High School, was not only considered a beautiful structure but also embodied the latest improvements in school design and equipment such as drinking fountains in each room, dual purpose chalkboards, air circulated cloak rooms, and walls painted with contrasting colors to reduce eye strain!

 Today Longfellow School is a beautiful, brick, three level building with eighteen classrooms.
 The building is located on Stevens Avenue beside Deering High School and one block from Lincoln Middle School.
-Enrollment is at 350 students.
-The school hours are from 8:30 when students enter the building until 3:10 when they are dismissed from school.
+Enrollment is approximately 350 students.

 The Longfellow School works collaboratively with families to build strong relationships.
 These strong relationships allow us to provide high quality learning opportunities that extend beyond the four walls of our classrooms.